BlaineAndersonDev/template-gatsby-forestry/README.md

 ## __About__

-Template Gatsby Forestry is a static CMS blog template.
-This means that every post to the blog via forestry is actually a git commit!
+"Template Gatsby Forestry" is a static CMS blog template that can help you make a blog in only a few minutes!

-After posting an article, it takes only a minute or two for the changes to go live and the update to be pushed into the github repo.
+After posting or updating a Post, it takes only a minute or two for the changes to go live (for the app to be re-built).

-[Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) is a great way to easily deploy sites.
-There's no special setup you need to do with Forestry to deploy with Netlify.
-When Forestry makes commits to your repo, Netlify will auto-trigger a rebuild / deploy when new commits are made.
+How it works:
+  * Clone this App into your own Github Repository.
+  * Connect Forestry: A CMS (Content Management System) that allows writers and bloggers to add content to your Github Repository using Markdown.
+  * Host on Netlify: Any changes made to your Github Repository will automatically tell Netlify to build and host a new app (Continuous Deployment).

+There is no special setup between Forestry and Netlify as they both interact with your Github Repository directly.

 ## __Using This Template__:
 ### __Step 1 - Technology__: